Archive

 Nov 18, 2015

 Did You Know?
-What "Natural" Actually Means
+What "Natural" Actually Means Regarding Food Labels

 In regards to food, consumers tend to think that the word "natural" means that the food is less "artificial" than a conventionally produced item.
-If you were to ask a group of people to define what "natural" means on a food label, you'll likely get a broad range of answers including no-added hormones, non-GMO, and no "artificial" additives.
+If you were to ask a group of people to define what "natural" means on a food label, you'd likely get a broad range of answers including no-added hormones, non-GMO, and no "artificial" additives.
 "Natural," for many people, implies that the food is somehow healthier because it is the opposite of unnatural.

 So why would there be such a broad range of answers to a labeling question?
-Well, it turns out that that there is no right answer.
+Well, it turns out that there is no right answer.

 In the food industry, there is no set definition and no regulations regarding "natural" products.
 Currently, the FDA only has an advisory that a "natural" product is one free from added color, artificial flavors, or synthetic substances.
 This is essentially an opinion and lacks the legal binding of a regulation.